Advertiser Disclosure

 We may be compensated when you click on product links, such as credit cards, from one or more of our advertising partners.
 Terms apply to the offers below.
 See our Advertising Policy for more about our partners, how we make money, and our rating methodology.
 Opinions and recommendations are ours alone.

-Before we jump in and start traversing the terrain of the big 3 multiresort ski passes, it’s worth pausing and considering whether you actually need it.
+Before we explore the terrain of the big 3 multiple-resort ski passes, it’s worth pausing and considering whether you need one.
 If you and your family are only planning a single trip, perhaps a weekend away at your local resort, then a pass isn’t necessarily for you.
-But when you consider that a single-day lift ticket at Vail can cost nearly $300 per person, a trip longer than 4 days makes purchasing a season pass much more appealing.
+However, considering a single-day lift ticket at Vail can cost nearly $300 per person, a trip longer than 4 days makes purchasing a season pass much more appealing.

 We’ll dissect the many other benefits of each pass to help you make the most informed decision about your next alpine escape.